 How I’ve maximized rewards with the Citi Double Cash

 I picked up the Citi Double Cash in 2019, so how am I using this card?
-Essentially it’s the card I use for all personal spending within the United States when there’s not otherwise a bonus category.
+Essentially it’s one of the main cards that I use for my personal spending within the United States when there’s not otherwise a bonus category.
 For example: